About Leading In Community

 Connie Harris Ostwald, PhD

-Connie is a certified coach, leadership development specialist and workshop facilitator.
-Her expertise in facilitating change on a deep level has given her the opportunity to develop leaders in organizations such as World Vision, World Relief, and Hope International.
-Connie has lead classes and workshops for business, NGO and government professionals in Asia, Africa, Europe, and Latin America.
+Connie is a certified coach, leader development specialist and workshop facilitator.
+Her expertise in facilitating change on a deep level has given her the opportunity to work with leaders in the corporate world, faith-based non-profits and international NGOs.
+Through her global leadership experience, she has developed an expertise in building Cultural Intelligence (CQ) for her clients.
 Connie also serves on the faculty at Eastern University in the PhD in Organizational Leadership program.
-She has served international development NGOs, universities, the medical community, and mission organizations.
+Her joy comes from spending time with her husband, Gary Ostwald and their family.
+She delights in exploring new cultures, serving others through ministry, and many outdoor activities.

 Susan Brownlee, PhD